bgamari/ghc-wiki-import/roles2.md

 It has become (somewhat) clear that the Roles mechanism as implemented in GHC 7.8 is insufficient.
 (See [examples](roles2#examples) below.)
-This page is dedicated to creating a new design for roles that might fix the problems.
+This page is dedicated to creating a new design for roles that might fix the problems, continuing the discussion started in [\#9123](https://gitlab.staging.haskell.org/ghc/ghc/issues/9123).

 ## Problem examples